What To Say Instead of “It’s Fine” When It’s Not Fine

 - “I’m concerned about Z and want to better understand your perspective on it.”

 You’ve heard me say it many times before during these rants.
 Words matter.
-Choose them wisely and Cut the BS.
+Choose them wisely and cut the BS.
+Take this approach in every aspect of your life, from personal to professional workplaces.

-Connect with Dave for more tips and information on leadership, advertising, B2E marketing, communication, brand strategy, marketing, and more:
+Connect with Dave, owner of Pittsburgh Marketing Agency MASSolutions, for more tips and information on leadership, advertising, B2E marketing, communication, brand strategy, marketing, and more.